Paradonas/Eco-Strap-Website/README.md

 The website is still under development.
 The prototype is currently being developed in this branch.
 Later the prototype will go in to the main branch.
 The main branch will then contain a reactive and responsive website with standarized code, use of the skeleton library and react for js site management.
 It may contain JQuery.

 This no javascript version is now done.
+The text is not properly styled here, it will be in the final version.